 The western riding class is one of flying lead changes.
 It is a combination of control and skills, mixing techniques from trail, reining, and equitation.
-This judged event is not timed.
+This is a judged event and is not timed.

 The horse is judged on these criteria: